M4 Creatures Of Habit

 Figuring out why your bad habit exists in the first place is where you want to begin.
 There is a formula behind almost any habit called the Habit Loop.
 Every habit has three basic parts:

-1. The trigger - the feeling, time or location that triggers your habit
+1. The trigger - the feeling, time or location that triggers your habit2.
+The routine - physical, mental or emotional response; the habit itself

 3. The reward - the craving the habit satisfies; the prize.